Glossary of Aviation Terms | Angle of attack

 The angle of attack is not to be confused with the angle of incidence.
-This is the angle that is measured between the longitudinal axis, running through the length of the aircraft, and the chord line of the wing.
-On most aircrafts, the wing is inclined relative to its fuselage, so there is a slight positive angle of incidence.
+This is the angle that is measured between the longitudinal axis, which runs through the length of the aircraft, and the chord line of the wing.
+On most aircraft, the wing is inclined relative to the fuselage, so there is a slight positive angle of incidence.

 - Positioning Time | Paramount Business Jets

 - Joint Ownership | Paramount Business Jets

 - Carbon Credit | Paramount Business Jets